MarlySaliba/Personal_pasword/README.md

 It is recommended to use a loop to make sure that you keep asking for a valid password.

 ## The second step
+Give the user the option to generate a random password that includes all the previous conditions.